Concord, Massachusetts: History & Places To Visit

-Founded in 1635, Concord is a historic town west of Boston.
-Located at the junction of the Concord/Sudbury/Assabet Rivers, the town was settled early by the English as a frontier outpost of the Massachusetts Bay Colony, and was the first interior, non-tidal water town in Massachusetts.
-The community had been the site of seasonal Indian camps because of plentiful runs of shad, salmon and herring.
+Founded in 1635, Concord, MA, is a historic town west of Boston.
+Located at the junction of the Concord/Sudbury/Assabet Rivers, the town was settled early by the English as a frontier outpost of the Massachusetts Bay Colony and was the first interior, non-tidal water town in Massachusetts.
+The community had been the site of seasonal Indian camps because of plentiful runs of shad, salmon, and herring.

 Concord retains many well-preserved colonial houses, nine of them on or near the Concord Green.
 In the historic Battle of Concord, which ushered in the Revolutionary War, a column of British infantry was badly mauled by colonists during a 16-mile running battle where 273 British and 95 American soldiers died.

 Experience Iconic Literary History